CryoVR/CryoVR_GridClipping/README.md

-# Grid-Clipping
+# Autogrid-Clipping

-CryoVR Grid Clipping Module is an open-source VR training application focus on simulating CryoEM instruments.
+CryoVR Autogrid Clipping Module is an open-source VR training application focus on simulating CryoEM instruments.

 If you have any interest in this project, please visit **[our website](https://www.purdue.edu/cryovr/)** and **[the video](https://drive.google.com/file/d/1q9JvDUeVQykjZlbxAuqCWpnsbH4jnAfG/view?usp=sharing)** to get more information and resource!